-- If the user is defined to RACF (IA.1.4) - If the user has supplied a valid password and a valid group name.
-Otherwise, the user's default group is selected.
-Note that telnet, rlogin, rsh, rexec, http and ftp do not allow a user to select a group.
-If those functions are used for login, the user will always get his default group assigned for the session.
-In LSPP mode, the user may also specify the security label he wants to have for the session or job unless the security label is already restricted by the port of entry.
-This user-supplied label must be within the range of labels the user is allowed to use.
-If the user does not supply a security label, a defined default security label is chosen depending on the user's label and the label of the port of entry (IA.1.5) - If the user has a valid UID and his default group has a valid GID (if UNIX services are requested) (IA.1.6) - If the user ID is in REVOKE status, which prevents a RACF-defined user from entering the system at all or entering the system with certain groups (IA.1.7) For a user defined as a system administrator (that is., one who has the system SPECIAL attribute) a message is displayed on the console asking the operator if the user shall be revoked when he exceeds the number of failed login attempts. - If the user in the TSO environment can use the system on this day and at this time of the day (an installation can impose restrictions).
+If the user is in additional groups they may have GIDs, too, and if so UNIX access checking will make use of those additional GIDs (IA.1.6-R8-USS-3).

+- If the user ID is in REVOKE status, RACF prevents user from entering the system at all or entering the system with certain groups (IA.1.7) - For a user defined as a system administrator (that is, one who has the system SPECIAL attribute) a message is displayed on the console asking the operator if the user shall be revoked if he exceeds the number of failed login attempts due to incorrect passwords (IA.1.7-R8-RACF-1) or if he exceeds the system inactivity interval (IA.1.7.R8-RACF-2).. - If the user in the TSO environment can use the system on this day and at this time of the day (an installation can impose restrictions).
 This is checked only when using a terminal from a defined set.
-This does not apply to telnet, rlogin, rsh, rexec, http, ftp, or to batch jobs (IA.1.8) - If the user is authorized to access the terminal (which can also include day and time restrictions for accessing that terminal) or other port of entry (IA.1.9) - If the user is authorized to use the application (if specified) (IA.1.10)
+This does not apply to operator console login, telnet, rlogin, rsh, rexec, ssh, scp, sftp, ldap, z/OS Network Authentication Service, HTTP, ftp, or to batch jobs (IA.1.8) - RACF also checks if the user is authorized to access the terminal (which can also include day and time restrictions for accessing that terminal) or other port of entry (IA.1.9) - RACF also checks if the user is authorized to use the application (if specified) (IA.1.10)

 A user may have SURROGAT authority for another user.
 This allows him to submit a job under the user ID of this other user without specifying the password or to use the z/OS UNIX su command to switch to this user's ID without specifying the password (IA.1.11).
+It also allows appropriately-authorized servers (e.g, HTTP) to switch a session to run under a pre-specified ID (IA.1.11-R8-MULTI-1).
 In LSPP mode, the surrogate user who submits the job must have read access to the security label under which the job runs (IA.1.12).
 The job runs with the user ID that the job card specifies, not the surrogate user's user ID.
 The audit record for surrogate job submission identifies both the surrogate user and the jobcard user ID (IA.1.13).

-6.2.2 Passwords
+6.2.2 RACF Passwords

-In RACF, the user selects his own password and only the user knows his own password.
-If a password needs to be reset, the security administrator will reset the password (IA.2.1).
+In RACF, the user selects his own password and only the user knows his password.
+If the user has forgotten his password and it needs to be reset, the security administrator will reset the password (IA.2.1).
 When the system administrator follows the rules for the evaluated configuration, this new password should be in an expired state, thus forcing the user to enter a new password on the first logon (IA.2.2).
-Only when a new user ID for a pseudo-user is created that is not a protected user ID, the initial password may not be marked as expired (IA.2.3).
+When creating a new user ID for a pseudo-user that is not a protected user ID, the initial password may be marked as nonexpired, allowing it to be used without being changed first.
+(IA.2.3).